MrGallo/Python-Exercise-Management/exercises/codingbat/list-1/mid-three.md

-Given an list of ints of odd length, return a new list length 3 containing the elements from the middle of the list.
+Given a list of ints of odd length, return a new list length 3 containing the elements from the middle of the list.
 The list length will be at least 3.

 ```
 mid_three([1, 2, 3, 4, 5]) -> [2, 3, 4]